Skip to main content

 Create SSP Leave Requests

-Under HMRC rules, SSP is payable from the 4th qualifying day of sickness.
+Under HMRC rules, SSP is payable from the 4th qualifying day.

-To ensure correct payroll calculations, you should create two leave requests.
+To ensure correct calculations, create two leave requests:

 Step 1 – Record waiting days

-Create Unpaid Sick Leave for the first 3 qualifying days.
+Create Unpaid Sick Leave for the first 3 days.

 Step 2 – Record SSP leave

-Create Statutory Sick Pay (SSP) leave starting from the 4th qualifying day onward.
+Create SSP leave starting from day 4 onward.

 Example